bradsmart1998/deep-learning-challenge/README.md

 ## Summary

 The overall result of my model were very positive a achieving well over the target performance.
 I would also recommend a logistic regression model to solve this classifcation problem.
-Logistic regression estimates the probability of an event occurrin, based on a given dataset of independent variables therefore would be suitable for this classification problem
+Logistic regression estimates the probability of an event occurrin, based on a given dataset of independent variables therefore would be suitable for this classification problem.